 Click for article summary...

-The article argues that todays AI systems can do real, sustained work beyond one-off prompts.
-Modern AI supports extended problem-solving, experimentation and iterative building particularly powerful for programmers and those who are programming-adjacent.
-AI is changing how tasks are approached, breaking work into smaller, testable steps and encouraging rapid learning.
-Skills development and hands-on exploration are essential to harness this new mode of working effectively.
+The article argues that today's AI systems can do real, sustained work beyond one-off prompts.
+Modern AI supports extended problem-solving, experimentation and iterative building, particularly powerful for programmers and programming-adjacent roles.
+AI is changing how tasks are approached, breaking work into smaller testable steps and encouraging rapid learning.
+Skills development and hands-on exploration are essential to harness this new mode of working, and organisations should update governance as autonomous sessions grow longer and touch more sensitive files.

 click to return...